glotzerlab/signac-docs/docs/source/flow-project.rst

 .. tip::

     By default operations only act on a single job and can simply be defined with the signature ``def op(job)``.
-    When using :ref:`aggregate operations <aggregation>`, it is recommended to define operations as accepting a variadic list of ``*jobs`` parameters so that the operation is not restricted to a specific aggregate size.
+    When using :ref:`aggregate operations <aggregation>`, it is recommended to allow the operation to accept a variable number of jobs using a variadic parameter ``*jobs``, so that the operation is not restricted to a specific aggregate size.

 .. _conditions: